 Many travelers search the internet for things to do in Koh Phi Phi.
 What you should really be asking yourself, however, is something more fundamental.

 Which is not to say I’m going to answer this question—is Koh Phi Phi worth visiting?—directly in this post, or pass harsh judgment on the tourist paradise.
-Importantly, as of December 2021 anyway, I haven’t been to Koh Phi Phi since the coronavirus crisis began.
+However, I will address the fact that a trip to Koh Phi Phi is not always a postcard-perfect revelation.

 Koh Phi Phi: Practical Matters

 Before I dig into whether Koh Phi Phi is worth visiting, allow me to dig into meatier matters about traveling to the islands in general.
 Whether you start in Phuket, Railay, Ao Nang or Krabi Town, ferry is the only way to reach the Phi Phi Islands.
 (Within this large generalization, however, many options for speed and price exist—this is a topic for another post.)

 Indeed, irrespective of whether you originate in Krabi or Koh Yao Yai, your next step will be finding a place to stay.
 While it’s possible to stay in quieter reaches of the Phi Phi archipelago (it is not just one island, although you might have come to believe it is), I do find a central location at least tangentially near Tonsai Bay is prudent.
 If only because it makes getting away (Phi Phi is nothing if not a base for day trips) so much easier!

 What I Love (and Hate) About Koh Phi Phi